se-edu/learningresources/contents/data/sql/SQL.md

 SQL is not without its problems.
 In general, the biggest problem is with regards to the features of SQL.

 Although SQL databases use established <tooltip content="American National Standard Institutes">ANSI</tooltip> & <tooltip content="International Organization for Standardization">ISO</tooltip> standards, some distributions (PostgreSQL, for example) add proprietary extensions to the standard SQL to ensure customer lock-in.
-Thus, the available feature set varies according to the SQL distribution that you are using.
+In this way, the available feature set can vary according to the SQL distribution that you are using.
 This can make it confusing and frustrating to use SQL when switching across distributions.

-Apart from that, most **SQL** problems are not uniformly applicable to all of its distributions.

-For example, **MySQL** suffers from concurrency issues.
+Apart from that, most **SQL** problems are not uniformly applicable across all of its distributions.
+For example, MySQL suffers from concurrency issues.
 Though it performs well with read operations, it *can* be problematic when there are many concurrent read-write operations.
-A symptom of this issue would be a sudden slowdown of a well-optimized query.
-However, **PostgreSQL** deals with concurrency well by being fully <tooltip content="Atomicity, Consistency, Isolation, Durability properties are satisfied">ACID</tooltip> compliant and implementing <tooltip content="transaction must be Isolated from other concurrent transactions running in the system">transactions isolation</tooltip>.
+A symptom of this issue would be a sudden slowdown of a query.
+However, PostgreSQL deals with concurrency well by being fully <tooltip content="Atomicity, Consistency, Isolation, Durability properties are satisfied">ACID compliant</tooltip> and implementing <tooltip content="each query transaction is isolated from other  transactions running simultaneously in the system">transactions isolation</tooltip>.

 ---